laurens-lamberts/react-native-popout/README.md

 1. Complete the transition so that it works smoothly on both iOS and Android.
 2. Tweak the easing of the transition to make it feel more natural.
-3. Make a generic `tile` component that can be used to render the tile.
+3. Make a generic `PopoutTile` component that can be used to render the tile.
-4. Add a way to pass in a custom component to `tile` to be rendered in the tile.
+4. Add a way to pass in a custom component to `PopoutTile` to be rendered in the tile.
-5. Add a way to pass in a custom component to `tile` to be rendered in the popout.
+5. Add a way to pass in a custom component to `PopoutTile` to be rendered in the popout.
-6. Make a wrapper component to wrap around your entire application.
+6. Make a `PopoutRootView` component to wrap around your entire application.
 This facilitates the transition to an absolute overlay.
 Provide it variables to control the transition (border radius, blurring true/false, ...).
 7. Calculate aspect ratio based on width and height of the tile.
 Currently only width is used, so only tiles larger in height than width are working properly.
 8. Image preloading or another solution to prevent the image from flashing in the popout.
+9. Move the original example into an example folder, and turn the repo into a library.
+10. Publish the library to npm.

 # Troubleshooting